Automotive Industry Life Cycle Analysis: Shorter Timelines

-On the contrary, 30 percent of respondents believe automotive product development cycles have been lengthened.
+That isn’t the only challenge; 30% of respondents believe automotive product development cycles have been lengthened.
 They chose high research and development costs, government and safety regulations, longer test cycles and other factors as their reasoning.

-Although most automotive product development cycles have been shortening for companies of all sizes, it also appears that they are having issues keeping up with the changes.
-Regardless, there are challenges all companies face in compressing their product development cycles with testing, supply chain and manufacturing taking the top three spots.
+Although our research points to most automotive product development cycles shortening for companies of all sizes, it also appears that some are having issues keeping up with the changes.
+There are challenges all companies face in compressing their product development cycles.
+The supply chain was one of the biggest challenges.

 If automotive industry trends from the last five years are any indication, product development cycles are expected to shorten even further.
 In fact, two out of three automotive manufacturers believe their product life cycles will get faster in the next five years.
 This means automotive manufacturers must be proactive to solve the challenges they are facing in compressing their go-to-market timelines.

-The industry is at a crossroads, which is always rife with both risks and opportunities.
+The automotive industry is at a crossroads, which is always rife with both risks and opportunities.
 It will be interesting to see how the next decade unfolds for the automotive industry.
-Big changes, and shorter automotive industry life cycles, are ahead.
+Big changes – and shorter automotive industry lifecycles – are ahead.